Virtuant/katacoda-scenarios/jenkins/jenkins-build-docker-images/step1.md

         && export JENKINS_HOME=$(pwd)/jenkins_home_alpine \
         && java -jar /usr/share/jenkins/jenkins.war 2>&1 1>/jenkins.log '`{{execute}}

 4\.
-After maybe several minutes, we should see that the `jenkins.war` is started:
+Wait a moment and run the following command, which will confirm that `jenkins.war` has indeed started:

 `docker exec jenkins ps -ef`{{execute}}

+> If the process isn't listed, please wait another moment and try again.

 5\.
-By sure to exit out of the process before moving on to the next step!
+Be sure to exit out of the process, before moving on to the next step!

 #### Load Dashboard